ionic-team/ionic-site/docs/v2/api/components/refresher/Refresher/index.md

 - `pulling` - The user is actively pulling down the refresher, but has not reached the point yet that if the user lets go, it'll refresh.
 - `cancelling` - The user pulled down the refresher and let go, but did not pull down far enough to kick off the `refreshing` state.
 After letting go, the refresher is in the `cancelling` state while it is closing, and will go back to the `inactive` state once closed.
 - `ready` - The user has pulled down the refresher far enough that if they let go, it'll begin the `refreshing` state.
 - `refreshing` - The refresher is actively waiting on the async operation to end.
-Once the refresh handler calls `endRefreshing()` it will begin the `ending` state.
+Once the refresh handler calls `complete()` it will begin the `completing` state.
-- `ending` - The `refreshing` state has finished and the refresher is in the process of closing itself.
+- `completing` - The `refreshing` state has finished and the refresher is in the process of closing itself.
 Once closed, the refresher will go back to the `inactive` state.